yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/securities.md

 Other than most typical underlying asset such as cash flow, stock, commodity, they are more:

+* Equity

+An equity security represents ownership interest held by shareholders in an entity (a company, partnership, or trust), realized in the form of shares of capital stock.

+* Debt/Bond

+A debt security represents borrowed money that must be repaid, with terms that stipulate the size of the loan, interest rate, and maturity or renewal date.

 * Asset-Backed Security (ABS)

 A type of financial investment that is collateralized by an underlying pool of assets—usually ones that generate a cash flow from debt, such as loans, leases, credit card balances, or receivables.